kschuler/guide/guidelines/making-stimuli.md

 Slide the POWER switch to the right and release the power off.

-2. Press and hold the USB MENU/STORE button while you slide the POWER switch to the right and release.
+Press and hold the USB MENU/STORE button while you slide the POWER switch to the right and release.
         The  power is on.
 The display will read "USB Online".

-3. The CF card appears as a removable device on your computer.
+The CF card appears as a removable device on your computer.
         Your recorded audio files are in a folder named MPGLANG1 as numbered MP3 files

 CAUTION - IMPORTANT

-4. Move ONLY the audio files (tracks) to other volumes.
+Move ONLY the audio files (tracks) to other volumes.
 DO NOT modify or deleted the EDL file.
         The Marantz will be unable to recognize recorded tracks if the EDL file is missing or damaged.

-5. At the close of your session, make sure that the MPGLANG1 folder is empty of your recorded tracks.
+At the close of your session, make sure that the MPGLANG1 folder is empty of your recorded tracks.
         This ensures that the CF card will have enough space for other lab members recording sessions.
         Otherwise, the next user will have to listen to your recordings to decipher when hers begin.

-For editing convenience, Audacity has been installed on both the OSX and Windows sides of the Booth A computer.
-        If you prefer to edit elsewhere, simply move your recorded audio files to your personal removable device.

 ### How to edit sounds